br3ndonland/inboard/docs/environment.md

         On the command-line, this [Uvicorn setting](https://www.uvicorn.org/settings/) is configured by passing `--reload-dir`, and can be passed multiple times, with one directory each.

-        However, when running Uvicorn programmatically, `uvicorn.run` accepts a list of strings (`uvicorn.run(reload_dirs=["dir1", "dir2"])`), so inboard will parse the environment variable, send the list to Uvicorn, and watchgod will watch each directory or file specified.
+        However, when running Uvicorn programmatically, `uvicorn.run` accepts a list of strings (`uvicorn.run(reload_dirs=["dir1", "dir2"])`), so inboard will parse the environment variable, send the list to Uvicorn, and Uvicorn will watch each directory or file specified.

 `RELOAD_DELAY` _(new in inboard 0.11)_